Flofy-Dev/rainway-source/README.md

 You have now succesfully compiled the Rainway code!

 ## Usage
-If you want to directly deploy the server with Laravel, you can use ```php artisan serve```.
+If you want to directly deploy the server with Laravel, you can use ```php artisan serve```. <br>
 Alternatively, you can use any webserver you want!
-(Apache, Nginx etc.).
+(Apache, Nginx etc.). <br>
 You can use any database driver you want, just configure it in the .env file.
-For example, the Rainway source should work with MySQL, SQLite, PostgreSQL and more.
+For example, the Rainway source should work with MySQL, SQLite, PostgreSQL and more. <br>
 Check out the Laravel 8 documentation for more info. https://laravel.com/docs/8.x/

 ## Release History